Pirate-Weather/pirateweather/docs/Blog/KongGatewayInfrastructure.md

 Kong can also rely on Redis for caching API calls or authentication.
 While I’m not caching any data yet, caching authentication quotas did produce a slight performance improvement, and allow for quotas to stay in sync when multiple instances of the Kong instance are running or if it gets restarted.
 For this, I spun up a simple, single node t4g instance, which provides a primary endpoint that Kong uses.

 ### Container
 With the AWS infrastructure in place, it was time to get to Kong.
-At the core, it is a ECS service calls a task definition that looks like this:
+At the core, it is an ECS service that calls a task definition that looks like this:

 <details>
   <summary> ECS Task JSON </summary>